 In Central Africa, Grace Endalle from the Central African Network on Human Rights Defenders, reported on the dangerous shrinking of civic space in Congo, the Democratic Republic of Congo and Cameroon, where there are numerous arbitrary arrests, excessive police violence and inhumane treatments.
 It was recommended that these States take a more solid step towards the protection of democracy and governance by aligning themselves with the African Charter.

-The same recommendation was addressed to East African States where the various conflicts in the Horn of Africa and elsewhere in the region make access to civil space very perilous if not totally closed.
+The same recommendation was addressed to East African States where the various conflicts in the Horn of Africa and elsewhere in the region make access to civic space very perilous if not totally closed.
 In addition, it was also recommended that the widespread practice of harassing human rights defenders should be stopped and their protection ensured.

-In North Africa, Naji Moulay Lahsen, from the Independent Human Rights Commission of North Africa, reported on the fragile condition of the rights to freedom and assembly and the impunity that remains prominent in the region.
+In North Africa, Naji Moulay Lahsen, from the Independent Human Rights Commission of North Africa, reported on the fragile condition of the rights to freedom of association and assembly and the impunity that remains prominent in the region.
 In Algeria, Libya and Morocco, human rights defenders face reprisals for speaking out about human rights violations.
 In Tunisia, LGBTI activists are arbitrarily arrested and imprisoned.
 It was recommended that countries in the region uphold their regional obligation and ensure the right to association and assembly are protected without conditions.

 In Southern Africa, Eswatini is plagued by several human rights violations.
 The government has granted itself full powers, which now overrides the judiciary and the legislature.
 In Namibia, although efforts to cooperate with the ACHPR have been commended, concerns remain about the role of the Ombudsman in the legislative process and the persistence of anti-LGBT laws.
 Both countries, as well as the Seychelles, will also be subject to review of their national human rights situation during the 69th session of the ACHPR.